L-U-M-E-N/.github/profile/README.md

 # L-U-M-E-N

 Lumen is a customizable and modulable personal assistant I ([@Elanis](https://github.com/Elanis)) built for myself to help my daily life and do some datamining.
 It was originally built in private using a PHP/Vanilla JS stack.
-Then an [electron](https://github.com/L-U-M-E-N/lumen-desktop) / [nodejs](https://github.com/L-U-M-E-N/lumen-server) has been built.
+Then an electron(desktop)/nodejs(server) version has been built.

-## App Repository

 The currently **maintained and active version** is [Lumen.App](https://github.com/L-U-M-E-N/Lumen.App) built using .NET.
 If you want to setup your own server using Lumen, you can use [this docker image](https://github.com/Dysnomia-Studio/docker-images/blob/main/lumen-server/Dockerfile) as an example.